simon-ritchie/apysc/docs_src/source/mousemove.md

 def on_mousemove(
         e: ap.MouseEvent[ap.Circle], options: dict) -> None:
     """
-    The handler would be called when a mouse cursor is moved on the circle.
+    The handler that the circle calls when mousemove.

     Parameters
     ----------